yahairaycortez/DH110/Assignment5/README.md

 ## Reflection & Design Reccomendations
 Overall, it was an interesting experience seeing the user interact and navigate the prototype.
 Similar to prior stages of the project, I gained more insight into the user's behavior.
 Through the tasks I gained a better understanding as to how the user intends to navigate the site, and how the design at the moment may not support easy user navigation.
-This is due to the difficulties the user faces during the tasks. <br>
+This is due to the difficulties the user faced during the tasks. <br>

 I found it a bit difficult to create the wireflows as I did not have much prior experience, especially in needing to ensure all possible options of the wireflow.
 However, I did enjoy creating and designing the various wireframes for the prototype. <br><br>